NHL on television in the 2000s: 2003

 The NHL game broadcasts formerly varied in name depending on the day of the week.
 Saturday games were known as Le Hockey du Samedi Soir Coors Light (Coors Light Saturday Night Hockey).
 Tuesday games were known as Les Méchants Mardis Molson-Ex while all of the other day or night games were known as Le Hockey Subway des Canadiens (Subway Canadiens Hockey).
 NHL telecasts not involving the Canadiens were simply titled Le hockey Bud Light de la LNH (Bud Light NHL Hockey).
 Since 2014, games have been known as Le hockey des Canadiens (Bell/Coca-Cola/McDonald's).
 (Bell/Coca-Cola/McDonald's Canadiens Hockey).
 The sponsor affiliations change from time to time.

-2003 was the only year that ABC broadcast both the NBA and the Stanley Cup Finals that involved teams from one city in the same year, as both the New Jersey Nets and the New Jersey Devils were in their respective league's finals.
-During ABC's broadcast of Game 3 between the San Antonio Spurs and the Nets in New Jersey on June 8, Brad Nessler, Tom Tolbert and Bill Walton said that ABC was in a unique situation getting ready for both that game and Game 7 of the Stanley Cup Finals between the Devils and the Mighty Ducks of Anaheim the following night, also at Continental Airlines Arena.
-Gary Thorne, Bill Clement and John Davidson mentioned this the following night, and thanked Nessler, Tolbert and Walton for promoting ABC's broadcast of Game 7 of the Stanley Cup Finals.
+2003 was the only year that ABC broadcast both the NBA and the Stanley Cup Final that involved teams from one city in the same year, as both the New Jersey Nets and the New Jersey Devils were in their respective league's finals.
+During ABC's broadcast of game three between the San Antonio Spurs and the Nets in New Jersey on June 8, Brad Nessler, Tom Tolbert and Bill Walton said that ABC was in a unique situation getting ready for both that game and game seven of the Stanley Cup Final between the Devils and the Mighty Ducks of Anaheim the following night, also at Continental Airlines Arena.
+Gary Thorne, Bill Clement and John Davidson mentioned this the following night, and thanked Nessler, Tolbert and Walton for promoting ABC's broadcast of game seven of the Stanley Cup Final.